jcgneto/CV/README.md

 # Research areas of interest

-Our multi-disciplinary team uses comparative and population-based genomics to study the population of gut pathogens including Foodborne microorganisms, aiming at generating actionable clinical knowledge.
-Here are some of our goals:
+Our multi-disciplinary team uses comparative and population-based genomics to study the population of gut microbes, including 1) Foodborne pathogens; and 2) Symbionts with probiotic potential.

+1. Foodborne pathogen research goals:

 - Identifying the genetic determinants of quantitative traits such as AMR, and other physiological traits that facilitate the spread across the food chain, in order to improve mitigation and surveillance.

 - Discover new antimicrobial molecules through systems genomics using crops as the source of novel chemicals.

 - Identifying unique genomic features to inform diagnostics and surveillance of emergent variants.

+2. Probiotic-based research goals:

+- Identifying lineages that can enhance engraftment in the gut ecosystem.

+- Mapping of quantitative traits involved in gut colonization.

 # Publications